 Absolutely never pay 100% of the contract value before the work is completed.
 This is the golden rule to hold the upper hand.
 A one-time payment leaves you with no negotiation leverage if issues arise.

 One of our clients once signed a contract with a hot mom to promote mother and baby products.
-Close to the posting date, this hot mom suddenly demanded an additional 20% price increase citing \”channel engagement suddenly surged\”, otherwise she would cancel.
+Close to the posting date, this hot mom suddenly demanded an additional 20% increase citing \”channel interaction suddenly surged\”, otherwise she would cancel.

-Thanks to the clear contract violation penalty clause: \”If one party unilaterally terminates the contract without just cause within 3 days of the campaign, they must compensate 3 times the contract value\”.
+Thanks to the clear contract breach penalty clause: \”If one party unilaterally terminates the contract without justifiable reason within 3 days of the campaign, they must compensate 3 times the contract value\”.
 We enforced this clause.
 As a result, the hot mom had to stick to the original agreement to avoid heavy penalties.

 Don't work on feelings.
 Build a standard booking process and follow it disciplinedly.
 From briefing, signing contracts to acceptance and payment, everything must be clear as black and white.
-Your professionalism will also make partners respect and work more seriously.
+Your professionalism will also make partners respect and work seriously.

 Vetting is the most important step to eliminate \”fake KOCs\” and faces with hidden risks.
 Investing time in this step will save you a lot of money and avoid headaches later.
 Booking KOL/KOC.